xl

 Click OK.

-You might want to have a way to increase or reduce the number of significant digits returned for all xlPrecision formulas, all at the same time.
+You might want to have a way to increase or reduce the number of significant digits returned for a large group of xlPrecision formulas, all at the same time, without affecting others.
 To do so, enter the number in unused cell, and refer to it from the xlPrecision formula.
 For example:

 Cell A1: